Illarion-eV/Illarion-Lua/source/includes/entrypoints/_scheduled.md

 **Minimum Cycle Time**

-The minimum time between each function call in seconds.
+The minimum time between each function call in deciseconds.

 **Maximum Cycle Time**

-The maximum time between each function call in seconds.
-Can be set to the same as minimum time to have no randomness.
+The maximum time between each function call in deciseconds.
+Can be set to the same value as minimum time to have no randomness.

 **Function Name**